bclindner/dotfiles/README.md

 ## using

-deploying the dotfiles is easy - just run `. config.sh`. the console-config for Debian-based systems is the only part that requires root. you'll be asked if you want to add configs for i3 or xfce4.
+deploying the dotfiles is easy - just run `config.sh` to symlink the files to their default directories. base dotfiles will be installed, screen dotfiles will be installed if detected, and you'll be asked what else you want installed.

 ## quirks/considerations